-Jenkins is an open source automation server meant to automate repeating technical tasks part of the continuous integration and delivery of software.
-Jenkins is Java-based and could be installed from Ubuntu packages or by download and using its Web application Archive (WAR) file, a group of files which create an entire web application meant for running on a server.
+Jenkins is an open source automation server meant to automate repeating technical tasks as part of the continuous integration and delivery of software.
+Jenkins is Java-based and can be installed from Ubuntu packages or by downloading and using its Web Application Archive (WAR) file, a group of files which create an entire web application meant for running on a server.

-In the following tutorial we’ll be demonstrating how you can install Jenkins by adding its Debian package repository, and afterwards use that repository to install the package with apt-get.
+In this tutorial we will teach you how to install Jenkins by adding its Debian package repository and using that repository to install the package with apt-get.

-After the server is set up, you’re prepared to follow along.
+After the server is set up, you are prepared to use this tutorial.

-Generally, the version of Jenkins in the default Ubuntu package is before the latest one, to be able to take advantage of the latest fixes and features, we’ll use the project-maintained packages to install Jenkins.
+Generally, the version of Jenkins in the default Ubuntu package is not the latest one; to be able to take advantage of the latest fixes and features, you should use the project-maintained packages to install Jenkins.

-To begin, we’ll append the repository key to the system.
+To begin, append the repository key to the system.

 wget -q -O - https://pkg.jenkins.io/debian/jenkins-ci.org.key | sudo apt-key add -

-Once you’ve got the key added, the system is going to return an OK.
-Then, we’ll add the Debian package repository address to the server’s sources.list:
+Once you have the key added, the system is going to return an OK.
+Then, add the Debian package repository address to the server’s ‘sources.list’.

 echo deb https://pkg.jenkins.io/debian-stable binary/ | sudo tee /etc/apt/sources.list.d/jenkins.list

-After both of those are in place, we’ll execute the update so that apt-get uses the latest repository available:
+After both of those are in place, execute the update so that apt-get uses the latest repository available.

 sudo apt-get update

-Lastly, we’ll install Jenkins along with the dependencies, and Java aswell:
+Lastly, install Jenkins along with the dependencies, and Java as well.

 sudo apt-get install jenkins

-Since we’ve got Jenkins and its dependencies in place, we can now run the Jenkins server.
+Since you have got Jenkins and its dependencies in place, you can now run the Jenkins server.

-With the following command, we can run Jenkins:
+With the command below, you can run Jenkins.

 sudo systemctl start jenkins

-Because systemctl won’t have a display output, we are going to use the status command to confirm it has started properly:
+Because ‘systemctl’ will not have a display output, you should use the status command to confirm it has started properly.

 sudo systemctl status Jenkins

-In case everything is well, the start of the output will show that the service is up and configured to start at boot:
+If everything is well, the start of the output will show that the service is up and configured to start at boot.

 Output jenkins.service - LSB: Start Jenkins at boot time Loaded: loaded (/etc/init.d/jenkins; bad; vendor preset: enabled) Active:active (exited) since Thu 2017-04-20 16:51:13 UTC; 2min 7s ago Docs: man:systemd-sysv-generator(8)

-Since we’ve got Jenkins running, we’ll just need to adjust our firewall rules so we may reach Jenkins from a web browser to finish the initial set up.
+Since Jenkins is running, you will need to adjust your firewall rules so that you may reach Jenkins from a web browser to finish the initial set up.

 Opening the Firewall

-Automatically, Jenkins will be using port 8080, so we’ll want to open that port with ufw:
+Automatically, Jenkins will be using port 8080, so you will want to open that port with UFW.

 sudo ufw allow 8080

-Now we’ll be able to see the new rules by checking UFW’s status.
+Now you will be able to see the new rules by checking UFW’s status.

 sudo ufw status

-We’ll want to see that the 8080 port allows traffic from anywhere:
+You will want to see that the 8080 port allows traffic from anywhere.